-In April 1996, as the press continued to report on the fallout from Dear daughter, Buckley organised an event at the RDS for people who grew up in Irish orphanages.
+In April 1996, as the press continued to report on the fallout from Dear daughter, Buckley organised an event at the Royal Dublin Society for people who grew up in Irish orphanages.
 She hoped it would be the start of a healing process, and would facilitate the development of new networks and friendships among abuse survivors.
 The event’s 500 or so attendees came from across Ireland and the United Kingdom.

 Buckley was increasingly sought out as a commentator on the care of children in state-run institutions.
 Her characteristic intensity and bluntness made her a formidable spokesperson.
 In 1997 she became a prominent critic of the Children’s Bill then set to pass into law.
 Her main issue was the Bill’s failure to address ‘the problem of parental responsibility and proper parenting in a wide ranging way’ (Irish Times, 20 Mar.
 1997).
 In May 1997 Buckley announced her intention to stand as an independent candidate for Dublin South, the constituency of Goldenbridge, in that year’s general election.
 Her policies focussed on service provision to help vulnerable children and parents in their homes, and she advocated for a new authority that would centralise responsibilities for children’s welfare, which had previously been dispersed across a number of government departments.
 Her vision for the authority included inspection of all institutions dealing with children, including creches, as well as tracking individual children’s journeys through the system if they passed from school to school or institution to institution, to address the root causes of the issues they experienced.
 Buckley failed to get elected, coming tenth among fourteen candidates with 2.19 per cent of the vote.
 She continued to be a high profile, vocal advocate for survivors of abuse, refocussing her efforts on lobbying for a dedicated support and education centre.